-This has been a great year for the video game industry, not only because they have made money thanks to the pandemic, but because they have released new consoles and very good games
+This has been an excellent year for the video game industry, not only because they have made money thanks to the pandemic but because they have released new consoles and perfect games

-What would have become of us in 2021, the year in which we could hardly leave the house, but series, movies, books or video games?
-The latter have had a particularly good year, as they have made the endless hours of confinements more bearable.
+What would have become of us in 2022, the year in which we could hardly leave the house, but series, movies, books, or video games?
+The latter has had an excellent year, as they have made the endless hours of confinements more bearable.

-As it can not be otherwise, this list is personal and depends entirely on my tastes as a player, so I could that for you there are other best games of the year.
-I like pistachio ice cream and you like vanilla ice cream, that’s okay: we both eat ice cream.
+As it can not be otherwise, this list is personal and depends entirely on my tastes as a player, so I could tell you there are other best games of the year.
+I like pistachio ice cream, and you like vanilla ice cream, that’s okay: we both eat ice cream.

-Whether you get it or not, Hades has content for dozens and dozens of hours, with intelligent dialogues (that never repeat themselves, it’s incredible), fantastic character development, incredible design and aesthetics, and a story that unfolds in a way that is only possible in a videogame.
+Whether you get it or not, Hades has content for dozens and dozens of hours, with intelligent dialogues (that never repeat themselves, it’s incredible), excellent character development, astonishing design and aesthetics, and a story that unfolds in a way that is only possible in a videogame.

-After more than 60 hours playing it, and the ones I still have left, I keep smiling with every interaction and I keep playing it before going to sleep.
-Because that’s another one, you can play in half hour sessions and always be satisfied.
-In other words, the best video game of 2021, and one in which its workers have not been exploited to finish it.
+After more than 60 hours playing it, and the ones I still have left, I keep smiling with every interaction, and I keep playing it before going to sleep.
+Because that’s another one, you can play in half-hour sessions and always be satisfied.
+In other words, the best video game of 2023 and one in which its workers have not been exploited to finish it.

-Add to that how great the plot of the Half-Life saga is and this game fills a gap in its world that no one had imagined could be there, and for that reason it is in the second place of this list.
+Add to that how great the plot of the Half-Life saga is, and this game fills a gap in its world that no one had imagined could be there, and for that reason, it is in the second place on this list.
 If you have the opportunity to play it, even if it’s only half an hour at a friend’s house, I urge you to do so: it’s quite an experience.

-The only bad thing about this game is that to play it requires an investment of about 1,000 euros between game, computer and virtual reality helmet to play it (I’ve done it in an Oculus Quest and it worked perfectly).
+The only bad thing about this game is that to play it requires an investment of about 1,000 euros between play, computer, and virtual reality helmet to play it (I’ve done it in an Oculus Quest, and it worked perfectly).

-The Last of Us: Part II is a game with a gameplay similar to its predecessor that takes too long at times, with an obsession with collecting resources and having to improve the skills of its two protagonists.
-It has incredible graphics and its technology to hide loading screens is incredible, but as a pure and hard game it could be better.
+The Last of Us: Part II is a game with a gameplay similar to its predecessor that takes too long at times, with an obsession with collecting resources and improving the skills of its two protagonists.
+It has incredible graphics, and its technology to hide loading screens is excellent, but it could be better as a pure and challenging game.

 Good thing it tells a heartbreaking and novel story for the medium, thanks in part to its two protagonists.
-Watching Ellie become dehumanized as you reconcile with the villain of the story is powerful and something only a studio like Naughty Dog could have done well.
+Watching Ellie become dehumanized as you reconcile with the story’s villain is powerful and something only a studio like Naughty Dog could have done well.